 Enter Phelps and the afore-mentioned fortuitous moment.
-Visiting the university in 1968 to give a seminar, Phelps told an astonished Mortensen that he had read the paper, and that he was planning a conference to discuss similar papers in the field.
-Mortensen's paper was published in the collection of papers presented at this conference that became universally known as the "Phelps volume".
-"I don't know if you can claim such a thing," concluded Mortensen, "but I think there is a role for fortunate circumstances in every successful career."
+Mortensen began by revealing how his unconvention-Visiting the university in 1968 to give a seminar, Phelps al academic training played a crucial role in his breaktold an astonished Mortensen that he had read the paper, throughs.
+He attended a unique social sciences and and that he was planning a conference to discuss similar mathematics program at Carnegie Tech (now known as papers in the field.
+Mortensen's paper was published in the Carnegie Mellon) in Pittsburgh, receiving training in opcollection of papers presented at this conference that beerations research, social psychology, psychology, modelcame universally known as the "Phelps volume".
+"I don't ling, mathematics and statistics.
+Moving to Northwestern know if you can claim such a thing," concluded Mortens-University to begin a research career in traditional ecoen, "but I think there is a role for fortunate circumstances nomics, he was asked to teach PhD students .
+"The training in every successful career."
+I got at Carnegie Tech was broad," said Mortensen, "I got my training in depth by teaching first year PhD students."
 Diamond said his story couldn't have been more different.
-Sometimes he too arrived at ideas or models through concrete problems he was working on, but the models of search theory that he developed came about through a highly abstract approach.
+Sometimes he too arrived at ideas or models through Mortensen became interested in how the labour market concrete problems he was working on, but the models of actually worked, but spotted that the classic supply and search theory that he developed came about through a demand structure couldn't account for issues, or "frichighly abstract approach.

-As an undergraduate student at Yale, Diamond was taught by Gérard Debreu, of Arrow-Debreu model fame.
+tions", like the time it takes workers to find jobs, and that equally gualified people often don't have the same start-As an undergraduate student at Yale, Diamond was taught ing salary.
+"I was fortunately trained with a breadth that by Gérard Debreu, of Arrow-Debreu model fame.
 Yet while